orbirpinar/kafka-producer-keycloak-implementation/Readme.md

 password —> secret

-5-) Then you click Events at left side bar.
+5-) Then you click Events on the left sidebar.

-6-) After you  clicked events you  select 'custom-event-listener' in Even Listeners input and hit save button.
+6-) After you clicked events you select 'custom-event-listener' in Even Listeners input and hit the save button.

-7-) When you register new user.Registered user's id publish by kafka.
+7-) When you registered a new user, New user's id published by Kafka.

 ![keycloak](/images/keycloak-event.png)